 Recommended knives to open a coconut

 The optimal knives you can purchase always depend on what you can add to your kitchen.
-The most practical knives include a paring knife and chef knife.
+The most practical knives include our best paring knive and chef knife.
 Anything else depends on your needs in your kitchen.
-You can always choose a set that makes a complete collection if you like kitchen accessories.
+You can always choose a paring knives set that makes a complete collection if you like kitchen accessories.
 This way, you can decide which knife set will work in your favour to complete the various kitchen tasks you need.